Algorithms for FFT Beamforming Radio Interferometers: Beamforming

 Equation~\ref{e:b2n-1} indicates that for $M \geq 2\nant - 1$, $b_p(\theta_A)$ and $\widetilde{V}_\delta$ are related by a discrete Fourier transform (with $\widetilde{V}_\delta$ zero padded to length $M$).
-Since Fourier transforms are invertable, $b_p(\theta_A)$ contains the same information as $\widetilde{V}_\delta$.
+Since Fourier transforms are invertable, $b_A$ contains the same information as $\widetilde{V}_\delta$.
 That the minimum number of FFT formed beams for which this is true is $M = 2\nant - 1$ agrees with the number of degrees of freedom in $\widetilde{V}_\delta$.
 Because $\widetilde{V}_\delta = \widetilde{V}_{-\delta}^*$ there are $\nant$ independent, but complex, numbers.
-Since $\widetilde{V}_0$ is real, there are $2\nant-1$ degrees of freedom.
+Since $\widetilde{V}_{\delta=0}$ is real, there are $2\nant-1$ degrees of freedom.
 The number of independent beams can also be understood in terms of convolution theorem, where squaring the spatially transformed uncorrelated input signals is equivalent to a spatial auto-convolution of those signals.
 Padding to $2\nant-1$ is required to deal with the non-periodicity of the antenna array.
 This also makes it clear that padding to any number larger than $2\nant-1$ also preserves information.
 This is convenient since $M = 2\nant$ is likely more factorizable and can thus be implemented more efficiently with a fast Fourier transform.

-As such, FFT beamforming provides a method to correlate the antenna signals that scales as $\nant \log{\nant}$ rather than $\nant^2$, and this method contains the same information as the redundancy stacked visibilities $\widetilde{V}_\delta$.
+As such, FFT beamforming provides a method to correlate the antenna signals, since the $b_A$ can be formed using an FFT to implement Equation~\ref{e:fftbeamform} which scales as $\nant \log{\nant}$ rather than $\nant^2$, and this method contains the same information as the redundancy-stacked visibilities $\widetilde{V}_\delta$.
 Both the FFT beamforming and the redundancy stacking are information preserving in the case where the visibility auto-correlations are the dominant contributions to the visibility uncertainty as discussed above.